-We have four reporting periods.
-Each lasts approximately 9 weeks.
-Report cards will be sent home with your child for you to review and discuss together.
+We have four, nine week reporting periods.
 Report cards will be posted to your child's Skyward account after each grading period.
-If you have questions or concerns regarding the report card please send an email or call your child's teacher to further discuss the report card.
+If you have questions or concerns regarding the report card, please send an email or call your child's teacher.